 Cooper Dust Series 2018

-- The Cooper Dust Series will consist of three different events in seven different regions.
-These regions are the Eastern Cape, Free State, Gauteng, KwaZulu-Natal, Limpopo, Mpumalanga and Western Cape.
+- The Cooper Dust Series will consist of three different events in nine different regions.
+These regions are the Western Cape, Southern Cape, Eastern Cape, KwaZulu-Natal, Mpumalanga, Limpopo, Gauteng and the Free State.
 These events will be the Qualifiers for the Cooper Dust Series: Final.

 - For each event, the competitors will be placed on a scale with the last placed getting one (1) point on the log, and first placed getting the maximum of allowed entries for that event.
 If it was 50 entries, the winner will get 50 log points.
 The first three placed competitors will automatically qualify for the Grand Final.